Honor Code

 Plagiarism is the representation of someone else’s words, ideas or data as one’s own work.
 All work for credit that includes the words, ideas or data of others must acknowledge the source of that information through complete, accurate and specific references and, if verbatim statements are included, quotation marks.
 By placing his or her name on work submitted for credit, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.
 Students will avoid charges of plagiarism by acknowledging indebtedness:

-• Whenever they use another person’s idea, opinion or theory, even if this is completely paraphrased in their own words; and
+• Whenever they use another person’s idea, opinion or theory, even if this is completely paraphrased in their own words

 • Whenever they borrow facts, statistics or other illustrative materials, unless the information is common knowledge

-• Submits another person’s work in lieu of their own work;
+1. Submission of another’s work in lieu of their own work

-• Submits the work, sentences, ideas, conclusion and/or examples from a source (a book, an article, another student’s paper, etc.) without acknowledging the source; or
+2. Submission of the work, sentences, ideas, conclusion and/or examples from a source (a book, an article, another student’s paper, generative artificial intelligence, etc.) without acknowledging the source

 Bribery